-Dell sees the enterprise IT shifting to a hybrid, cloud and "as-a-service" (aaS) offerings under one umbrella., market and has a new strategy to help it address the shift.
-At the Dell Technologies World 2020 digital event, Dell announced Project APEX, a new strategy aimed at unifying the company's
+Dell sees the enterprise IT shifting to a hybrid, multi-cloud, everything-as-a-service market and has a new strategy to help it address the shift.
+At the Dell Technologies World 2020 digital event, Dell announced Project APEX, a new strategy aimed at unifying the company’s cloud and “as-a-service” (aaS) offerings under one umbrella.

 “Project Apex will ultimately deliver the industry’s most flexible and simplest as-a-service experience for on premises infrastructure,” Sam Grocott, senior vice president of Dell Technologies Business Units Marketing, said.